-29. CONTRACTOR warrants and certifies that no member, commissioner, councilperson, officer, or employee of the COMMISSION, the AUTHORITY and/or the CITY, no member of the governing body of the locality in which the PROJECT is situated, no member of the government body in which the Commission was activated, and no other public official of such locality or localities who exercises any functions or responsibilities with respect to the assignment of work, has during his or her tenure, or will for one (1) year thereafter, have any interest, direct or indirect, in this PROJECT or the proceeds thereof.
-30. List all citations, orders to cease and desist, stop work orders, complaints, judgments, fines, and penalties received by or imposed upon CONTRACTOR for safety violations from any and all government entities including but not limited to, the City of San Diego, County of San Diego, the State of California, the United States of America and any and all divisions and departments of said government entities for a period of five (5) years prior to the date of this statement.
-If none, please so state: Government Entity Making Complaint Date Resolution None ; 31.
-Has the CONTRACTOR ever been of prevented from bidding on or government project because of a vector so, please explain the circumstance completing a federa iolation of law or a s al, state, or local afety regulation.
+29. CONTRACTOR warrants and certicouncilperson, officer, or employee and/or the CITY, no member of the government of the gov of the COMMISSION overning body of the loof the government be other public official as or responsibilities of her tenure, or with the control of the control N, the AUTHORITY ocality in which the body in which the of such locality or with respect to the ill for one (1) year 30.
+List all citations, orders to cease an judgments, fines, and penalties receifor safety violations from any and a limited to, the City of San Diego, Couthe United States of America and as said government entities for a period statement.
+If none, please so state: ived by or imposed u Il government entities inty of San Diego, the ny and all divisions a pon CONTRACTOR s including but not State of California, and departments of Government Entity Making Complaint Date Resolution None ; 31.
+Has the CONTRACTOR ever been of prevented from bidding on or government project because of a vector so, please explain the circumstance completing a federa violation of law or a s al, state, or local afety regulation.
 If None 32.
 Please list all licenses obtained by California and/or the United States of the utilized by the CONTRACTOR and f America which are r required and/or will the PROJECT, DEVELOPMENT, LOAN, GRANT, CONTRACT, or RENDITION OF SERVICES.
 State the name of the governmental agency granting the license, type of license, date of grant, and the status of the license, together with a statement as to whether the License has ever been revoked: